THE MERGER OF MINDS AND MACHINES

 In Collaboration with Humans

-ThinkPal's journey began in the early 21st century with the vision of Dr. Surina Rao, a brilliant neuroscientist and entrepreneur.
-Surina was profoundly impacted by her grandfather's struggle with Alzheimer's disease, which ignited her passion for understanding the human brain and finding ways to enhance and restore cognitive functions.
-She pursued her education in neuroscience and computer science, eventually earning a Ph.D. and MBA.
+ThinkPal's journey began in the early 21st century with the vision of Dr. Sarina Rao, a brilliant neuroscientist and entrepreneur.
+Sarina was profoundly impacted by her grandfather's struggle with Alzheimer's disease, which ignited her passion for understanding the human brain and finding ways to enhance and restore cognitive functions.
+She majored in neuroscience at Skidmore then went straight to RPI for her Ph.D. in quantum neurophsyics.

-This is the Darwin’s Edge campus on the summit of Mount McGregor, ten miles north of Saratoga Springs, New York, in the foothills of the Adirondack Mountains.
-Much of our story takes place here.
+This is the Darwin’s Edge campus Sarina built on the summit of Mount McGregor, ten miles north of Saratoga Springs, New York, in the foothills of the Adirondack Mountains.

 Sarina Rao is ThinkPal’s creator.